 Of course, like the benefits of live chat, chatbot benefits are matched by their negatives.

 For one thing, even when powered by AI tech, it’s still relatively obvious when you’re talking with a website chatbot.
+While there have been significant advances in AI technology to enable chatbots to respond to individual queries in a way that mimics human interaction, this technology is still far from perfect, and they can respond in ways that immediately draw attention to their non-human nature.
 This alone can turn customers away due to the lingering reputation of chatbots and their lack of human touch.

 AI-powered chatbots are also still in their infancy, meaning plenty of complex questions can still get the better of them.
 And unless you plan on spending a long time training your chatbot, you might be forced to use a premade response database.